Outreach and Communication

-Not all your targets will be potential learners.
-You may also want to get more volunteers.
+Not all of your targets will be potential learners.
+For example, you may also want to get more volunteers.
 Some of your outreach and communication targets may not even be individuals, but rather other organizations or agencies.
 You may want to direct your attention to:

 - referral partners – groups or services that might refer people to your program

 - transition partners – organizations that provide the “next steps” along learners’ goal paths, such as schools, colleges, training institutes or employers

 By identifying your target, you can choose communication tools and customize messages according to the habits, needs and wants of the intended audience.
 In turn, you are more likely to get a reaction, response or change in behaviour from your outreach campaign.

 An outreach strategy needs researching.
 Some of the things you should investigate are:

 - Clear understanding of target – You need to consider why this target audience has not been responding sufficiently in the past.
 What barriers do they have that you need to address, such as stigma around literacy challenges, past failure or lack of funds?
 How can you make your message compelling?
 How does your target most often communicate and get information?

 - Community need – What is going on with your community that affects your services?
 Consider your community as a whole and be aware of local trends.
 Statistically, is there a sufficient number of your target group?
 Are community demographics changing?
 Is there competition for the target audience’s attention?
 Are there service gaps?
 Are the programs you offer relevant?